asuengineering/asu-labs-theme/_pages/quick-start.md

 ---

 ## Content preparation: Quick Start ##
 Need to get going fast?
 We totally understand.
-Gather the following content ahead of time to stand up a site quickly.
+Gather the following content and answers ahead of time to stand up a site quickly.

 Full names, email addresses and profile photos of everyone involved in your lab.
-: Search photos work well, as do ASU Engineering Open Studio portraits.
+: iSearch photos work well, as do ASU Engineering Open Studio portraits.
 : Make sure that the photos are at least 600px by 600px.
 A square crop is recommended but is not completely necessary.

 Decide how you want to organize the resulting list of people within your site.